Red Dwarf: Infinity Welcomes Careful Drivers: Plot summary

 Meanwhile, Rimmer has found a hologram generator aboard the Nova 5, meaning that another hologram can be created aboard Red Dwarf.
 After finding all the Nova 5 crew discs corrupted beyond repair, Rimmer suddenly gets an idea: who better as a companion for him than himself?
-At first the two Rimmers get along great, moving in together and keeping each other motivated while supervising the repair of the Nova 5.
+At first, the two Rimmers get along great, moving in together and keeping each other motivated while supervising the repair of the Nova 5.
 However, the two begin to get on each other's nerves, trying to one-up each other.
-The original hologram-Rimmer despairs when his counterpart forces him to exercise and only allowed him minutes of sleep a night.
-Things come to a head, and the two demand that Lister switch one of them off.
-Lister chooses the original, but asks about Rimmer's obsession with gazpacho.
-Rimmer tells his most painful memory: at a formal dinner with the captain, he complained that his soup was cold, unaware that the Spanish dish is traditionally served cold (on top of being conned and stood-up by a fake escort who was meant to pose as his date, and awkwardly botching a joke).
+The original hologram-Rimmer despairs when his counterpart forces him to exercise and only allows him minutes of sleep a night.
+Things come to a head and the two demand that Lister switch one of them off.
+Lister chooses the original but asks about Rimmer's obsession with gazpacho.
+Rimmer tells his most painful memory: At a formal dinner with the captain, he complained that his Gazpacho Soup was cold, unaware that the Spanish dish is traditionally served cold (on top of being conned and stood up by a fake escort who was meant to pose as his date, and awkwardly botching a joke).
+As a result of all this, he was never invited to the Captain's Table again.
 Lister assures Rimmer that anyone could have made that mistake, then admits that the duplicate Rimmer has already been turned off (having lied to hear the gazpacho story).
 He promises never to mention the conversation again, but can't resist a little joke at the end.

-The crew soon repair the Nova 5s duality drive and return to Earth as heroes.
-Lister starts living in a replica of Bedford Falls from It's a Wonderful Life with a descendant of Kochanski, who looks and acts exactly like her ancestor and is even called Kristine; Rimmer marries a supermodel and becomes a successful businessman (with his company developing a solidgram body for Rimmer and a time machine to allow him to socialise with the greatest figures in history); and the Cat lives in Denmark in a palace surrounded by a moat of milk.
+The crew soon repairs the Nova 5s duality drive and return to Earth as heroes.
+Lister starts living in a replica of Bedford Falls from It's a Wonderful Life with a descendant of Kochanski, who looks and acts exactly like her ancestor and is even called Kristine who gives birth to two adult-minded twin baby sons; Rimmer marries a supermodel and becomes a successful businessman (with his company developing a solidgram body for Rimmer and a time machine to allow him to socialise with the greatest figures in history); and the Cat lives in Denmark in a palace surrounded by a moat of milk.
 It gradually becomes clear, however, that they're each living out their own improbable fantasies, and Lister, Rimmer and The Cat must accept the fact that they've not returned to Earth, but are trapped within an addictive virtual reality called Better Than Life, a game which is killing them, but is incredibly difficult to escape.
+Lister attempts to leave Bedford Falls on his own, but finds himself unable to leave his VR family on Christmas Eve.
+The book ends on the ominous note:

+"But of course, in Bedford Falls, it was always Christmas Eve."